Florida Construction Accident Lawyer Near You

 - Explosions and fires

-- Electrocutions account for over eight percent of all construction-related deaths.
+- Electrocutions pose a serious threat to some construction workers.
+Electrocutions account for over eight percent of all construction-related deaths.

-- Being caught in or between objects accounts for over four percent of all construction-related deaths.
+- Getting caught in or between objects or obstacles also poses a danger to construction workers, accounts for over four percent of all construction-related deaths.

 Due to the fact that workers’ compensation claims are often highly complex and exceedingly fact-specific, our law firm commonly works with other law firms in and around Tampa that have considerable experience in these types of cases.
 As a result, we may refer your workers’ compensation claim to a separate firm with which we typically associate and work on a co-counsel basis.